wlillisdev/hiking-hub/README.md

   - All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
   - Google Chrome's Developer Tool was used to inspect page elements during the build and helped identify  and debug issues within the HTML and CSS.
   - The README.md was checked before final submission and links verified.

+## User Sory / Issue Testing
+  - All the issues previouly created in git hub at the start of the project were checked to see if the accecptane criteria were met in the final project delivery.

   | Issue | User Story | Acceptance Criteria | Result |
 | --- | --- | --- | --- |